-For simple queries, the cost difference between reasoning and standard models is modest (1,450 MB vs. 1,680 MB, a 16\% difference).
-However, as query complexity increases, the gap widens dramatically.
-For complex queries involving multiple joins, subqueries, and window functions, standard models process 115\% more bytes than reasoning models (5,580 MB vs. 2,600 MB).
+Figure~\ref{fig:cost_by_complexity} shows how cost differences between reasoning and standard models vary across query complexity levels.
+For simple queries, the cost difference between reasoning and standard models is modest at 1,450 MB vs. 1,680 MB, a 16\% difference.
+However, as query complexity increases, the gap widens substantially.
+For complex queries involving multiple joins, subqueries, and window functions, standard models process 115\% more bytes than reasoning models at 5,580 MB vs. 2,600 MB.

 This pattern suggests that reasoning models provide the greatest value for complex analytical queries where optimization decisions have the largest impact.
 For simple single-table queries, the optimization space is limited, and both model types perform similarly.

-Aggregating by vendor, Anthropic models achieved the lowest average cost (\$0.0120/query), 53\% cheaper than OpenAI (\$0.0257) and 35\% cheaper than Google (\$0.0186).
+Aggregating by vendor, Anthropic models achieved the lowest average cost of \$0.0120/query, 53\% cheaper than OpenAI's \$0.0257 and 35\% cheaper than Google's \$0.0186.
 However, OpenAI's high average is heavily skewed by GPT-5.1's outlier behavior; excluding it, GPT-5.2 High Reasoning alone averages \$0.0137, comparable to Gemini 3 Pro Thinking.